thumblemonks/riot/README.markdown

 ### How Riot is different

 Riot differs primarily in that it does not rerun setup for each test in a context.
-I know this is going to shock and awe a lot of folks.
+I know this is going to shock a lot of folks.
 However, over the past several years of my doing TDD in some capacity or another, there are certain habits I have tried to pick up on any many others I have tried to drop.

 For instance, I believe that no assertion should mangle the context of the test data it is running in.
 Following this allows me to require setup be run only once for a collection of related assertions.
 Even in a nested context where setups are inherited, the setup's are called only once per the specific context.